curt-matthews/RHTE_2018/README.md

 ### Network Configuration:

-*   Override RedHatConsulting_Utilities/Infrastructure/Network/Configuration by copying the instance into your new configuration domain.
+*   Override RedHatConsulting_Utilities/Infrastructure/Network/Configuration by copying the Class into your new configuration domain.
     *   Add a new instance for each provisioning and destination VLAN
     *   I.e.
         *   Name: ovirtmgmt